bhuvig/bhuvig.github.io/about.md

-I am a Second Year Undergraduate in the Department of Electrical Engineering, IIT Kanpur.
+I am a Third Year Undergraduate in the Department of Electrical Engineering, IIT Kanpur.
 I am a technology enthusiast.
 My current interests lie in Robotics, Artificial Intelligence, Machine Learning and Cyber Security.
 Don't ask me what I want to do with my life, I don't know yet!

 ### More Information